How to Round Numbers By Hand, Excel, and R Easily

 Step 1: Identify the Target Decimal Place

-Let's say you've got the number3.14159and want to round it to 3 decimal places.
-In this case, the decimal target place is the third digit after the decimal point, which is1.
+For example, if you have the number 3.14159 and want to round it to 3 decimal places, the target decimal place is the third digit after the decimal point, which is 1.

 Step 2: Find the Rounding Helper